wangkanai/wangkanai/README.md

 ### Implement detection the device for each request

 #### Configuring
-Configuring the `Startup.cs` by adding the Browser Service in the `ConfigureServices` method.
+Configuring the `Startup.cs` by adding the Client Service in the `ConfigureServices` method.
 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {